Hiking Project Logo

 History & Background

-The Havasupai forged the upper part of the Bright Angel Trail to Indian Garden, where they lived seasonally.
-When they were forced out by the park service, the trail was extended to the river by Ralph Cameron.
+Ancient inhabitants of the Grand Canyon established the original routes of these trails, and they have been built up for more traffic in recent times.
+The Havasupai People have long used the upper part of the Bright Angel Trail because they used to live seasonally along Garden Creek.
+When they were forced out by the park service in the early 20th century, the trail was extended to the river by entrepreneur Ralph Cameron.
 Back then, you had to pay a dollar to access the trail, and Cameron charged extra to use the outhouses and water.
+When the park service couldn't convince Cameron to turn over ownership of the Bright Angel Trail, they built the South Kaibab Trail using a different route to the east.

 Contacts